ssciolla/si_699_dte_aerial_photos/README.md

 #### Dependencies

-This script uses the [https://developers.arcgis.com/python/](ArcGIS API for Python), which comes with a number of another dependencies (see `arcgis_requirements.txt`).
+This script uses the [ArcGIS API for Python](https://developers.arcgis.com/python/), which comes with a number of another dependencies (see `arcgis_requirements.txt`).
 An [installation guide](https://developers.arcgis.com/python/guide/install-and-set-up/) is available.
 In addition, a local library is referenced, the shared function file `misc_functions.py`.
 The `time`, `csv`, and `sys` standard Python libraries are also used.

 ## Script Use and Access